 This is an illustration of a mosquito.
 It is a tiny insect.

-The colours used here are only suggestive.
+The colors used here are only suggestive.

 Is there a vaccine for Malaria?

 For many decades, there has been intense research into finding a malaria vaccine, but there has not been any available commercially.
-One that is being used in the mean time is called RTS,S/AS01.
-Currently, there are about seven countries in Africa, including Ghana, Gabon, Kenya, Mozambique, Tanzania, Burkina Faso and Malawi who are participating in a clinical trial for the vaccine.
+One that is being used in the meantime is called RTS,S/AS01.
+Currently, there are about seven countries in Africa, including Ghana, Gabon, Kenya, Mozambique, Tanzania, Burkina Faso, and Malawi who are participating in a clinical trial for the vaccine.
 Later this year (2014) the World Health Organisation (WHO) may recommend the use of the vaccine from 2015.